KRam0n/tesztek01/BookStoreDocToMark.md

 ## 3.2 Data Dictionary

 The database structure for the system involves several tables.
 Below is the detailed design for each table used in the system.

+##Database Design & Structure Design

+Various tables used in the System are as follows:

+- Admin
+- Book
+- Category
+- Contact
+- Register
+- Order

+Detail of all the tables with its all the fields are as below:

 ### Table Name: Admin
 - **Primary Key**: `a_id`